 Arrival day: Monday

-Return day: Saturday afternoon / Sunday
+Return day: Saturday or Sunday

 Eligibility: General level of fitness required